 Hootsuite is a social media scheduling service.
 It helps me easily organize, manage and schedule my content across Facebook, Twitter, LinkedIn and Google Plus.

-With Planoly, you can play with the layout just like a magazine editor.
 You can use either the web dashboard, or the mobile app to plan and schedule.
 You can also view your analytics and reply to comments as well through the same platform.

 My favourite function of this app is the image splitter feature.
 It allows you to create visually compelling campaigns effectively with ONE image by splitting it up.